-New for 2024-2025!
 Minnesota residents with incomes under \$80,000, who have completed the FAFSA are considered for this grant program.
 Eligible students can expect the North Star Promise to pay tuition and fee costs which remain after other grants and scholarships have been applied.

-Students who qualify for North Star Promise funding will see an estimated amount on their award notice at the 15 credit enrollment level.
-The final amount you may qualify for will be determined after all other grant aid is applied.
+Students who qualify for North Star Promise funding will see an estimated amount on their award notice at the 15 credit\ enrollment level.
+The final amount you may qualify for will be determined after your aid is adjusted to match your enrollment and after all other grant aid is applied.

-NOTE: North Star Promise funding is available for enrollments of 1-15+ credits.
+\NOTE: North Star Promise funding is available for enrollments of 1-15+ credits.
 However, due to programming limitations, RCTC Is not able to display North Star Promise estimates on award notices for 1-14 credit enrollments.
-As we learn more about this program we hope to be able to display these estimates on award notices in the future.
+As we learn more about this program, we hope to be able to display these estimates on award notices in the future.